Appash047/Hashing-with-Salting/README.md

 Password Hashing with Salt in Java

-This project demonstrates how to securely hash passwords with a salt to protect against rainbow table attacks.

-Features

-	•	Password Hashing (Registration): A random salt is generated and combined with the password before hashing.
-	•	Password Verification (Login): During login, the stored salt is used to hash the entered password and compared to the stored hash.

-How It Works

-	1. Registration: Generates a salt and hashes the password.
-Both salt and hash are stored.
-	2. Login: Hashes the entered password with the stored salt and compares it to the stored hash.
+Example Breakdown:
+When the user registers:
+	•	Password: password123
+	•	Random Salt: abc123
+	•	Hashing process: hash(password123 + abc123)
+	•	Store salt = abc123 and hashedPassword = hashResult in the database.

+When the user logs in:
+	•	User enters: password123
+	•	Retrieve the salt abc123 from the database.
+	•	Combine entered password with salt: password123 + abc123
+	•	Hash this combination: hash(password123 + abc123)
+	•	Compare this hash with the stored hashed password.

 Running the Code

-	1. Clone this repository:  git clone https://github.com/Appash047/Hashing-with-Salting
+		Clone this repository:  git clone https://github.com/Appash047/Hashing-with-Salting

- 2. Compile and run the Main.java class in your IDE or from the command line.
+Compile and run the Main.java class in your IDE or from the command line.